 Depression

-Experiencing feelings of sadness, guilt, worthlessness, worry, and emotional apathy.
+Experiencing sadness, guilt, worthlessness, worry, and emotional apathy.

 Decreased motivation and interest in activities you used to enjoy.